enspyrco/monorepo/README.md

 ### Naming

+#### Page

 A `Page` is something that has corresponding objects of type `PageData` (stored in the AppState) and `MaterialPage` (passed to the Navigator to create the navigation stack).

 ### Navigation

+`PageData` subtypes are assumed to have a static `staticTypeName` member and an instance member `typeName` that refers to the static member.
+Using the snippets will create this automatically.
+- this allows us to easily get the type of a `PageData` in the `AppState`'s `pages` at runtime so we can find the appropriate toMaterialPage function

 Still very much a work in progress and very clunky, but...